-Kill Switch

 2.4 Kill Switch

 All Pursuit boats rigged with outboard motors are equipped with a kill switch and lanyard.
-When the lanyard is pulled it will engage the switch and shut off the engine.
-We strongly recommend that the lanyard be attached to the driver whenever the engine is running.
+When the lanyard is pulled it will engage the switch and shut off the engine(s).
+We strongly recommend that the lanyard be attached to the driver whenever the engines are running.
+If the engine(s) will not start, it could be because the lanyard is not properly inserted into the kill switch.
+Always make sure the lanyard is properly attached to the kill switch before attempting to start the engine(s).

-2.5 Steering System

-Your Pursuit can be equipped with either the standard cable steering system or the optional hydraulic steering system.
-Please refer to the manufacturer owner's manual for detailed information on the steering system installed in your boat.